jskinne3/portfolio/blog/ruby_tricks.md

 ---

-A near-guilty pleasure of mine is clever little riddles in Ruby that rely on the language's rich Array, Hash, and String methods.
+A near-guilty pleasure of mine is little riddles in Ruby that rely on the language's rich Array, Hash, and String methods.
 [Just look at](https://apidock.com/ruby/v2_5_5/Array/transpose) Ruby's `transpose` method and tell me you're not aching to find some clever way to put it to work!

 These questions happen to come up in job interviews a lot.
 If the interviewer gives me a choice of language, I will pick Ruby every time.
 Even when I get the vibe that Python would be the more fashionable choice, which is frequently.